dennisyu5/FYP/README.md

 4. Open the Nemo Bot Facebook platform to run the "Reversi Game".

-5. Open the serverdomain\web to open the game website.
+5. Open the serverdomain\fyp\web to open the game website.